Traders beef up U.S. renewable fuel teams as demand soars

 Production of renewable fuels is rising as refiners look for ways to offset carbon emissions, and to take advantage of state and federal incentives such as California’s Low Carbon Fuel Standard which makes such fuel production lucrative.

-U.S. refiner Valero Energy Corp's (VLO.N) renewable diesel segment reported a record operating income of $203 million in the first quarter of 2021, while its petroleum refining unit posted a loss. read more
+U.S. refiner Valero Energy Corp’s renewable diesel segment reported a record operating income of $203 million in the first quarter of 2021, while its petroleum refining unit posted a loss.

 Several U.S. petroleum refiners and other companies announced plans to produce more fuels from animal fats and soybean oils at their facilities, but the majority of those projects remain to be built.